 Prime cushion is a polyurethane foam made from virgin (i.e., non-recycled) materials.
 It can range from very low density to high density.
 Prime foam is a denser version of the type of foam used in upholstery cushion.

-When considering prime cushion, be sure to carefully study the specifications of the pad.
+When considering prime cushion, be sure to study the specifications of the pad carefully.
 Many prime polyurethane pads are not dense enough to adequately withstand traffic, and some fail to meet carpet manufacturers’ specifications for texture retention warranties.

 Rebond uses up the scrap bits from the manufacturing process of other types of foam.
 These scrap bits would otherwise be thrown out, so using them to make other products saves them from ending up in landfills.

 Frothed polyurethane foam is made with carpet backing machinery, so it is how an attached cushion is applied to carpets (such as KangaBack).
-However, it can also be made into a separate cushion, by following the same process but applying it to non-woven material.
+It can also be made into a separate cushion, by following the same process but applying it to non-woven material.

 An example of a frothed foam cushion is visco-elastic foam, more commonly known as memory foam.
 The foam depresses as weight is applied, and then returns to its original form.